One of the easiest ways to become a millionaire in Nigeria is to become an entrepreneur, not just an ordinary entrepreneur a successful entrepreneur.

 You should consider this if you have lots of entrepreneurs in your family and you also have many of them as friends

 These are people who are willing to invest in business whether new or old businesses already in existence.
+These people are called angel investors.
 You can meet these people for assistance in starting your business.

 For more guidance on this, you should read: